nicholasaleks/Damn-Vulnerable-Drone/Readme.md

 ## Full-Deploy Mode Installation

-*Note: Fully-Deploy Mode was only tested on Kali Linux*
+*Note: Fully-Deploy Mode was only tested on Kali Linux using Apple Silicon*

 ### Install Docker & Docker Compose